sharathmalladi/reef/azurebatchdockerhelp.md

 #### Limitations

-Containers must limited to a single docker container per node at a time.
+Containers must be limited to a single docker container per node at a time.
 This is done by setting the number of **Max Tasks per Node** to be one when you create the Azure batch pool for containers.
 Following is a brief explanation about this limitation:

  For a service to communicate to clients external to the container, it must be executing on ports that are [explicitly mapped to ports](https://docs.docker.com/engine/reference/run/#expose-incoming-ports) at the host level.
 The port mapping can only be set when creating the Docker container.
 Since we do not have knowledge of the ports available to us from Azure Batch, we are limited to executing only one container at a time with a predefined port list to ensure that it will start successfully.